Find Nursing Schools

 Public Public vs. Private

-There are 2,048 full-time undergraduates at SCC, and 4,837 students altogether.
+The total student population at Somerset Community College is 4,837, which includes 2,048 full-time undergraduates.
 The school has a student-to-faculty ratio of 16 to 1.

 #22